tmpreston/docs-2/docs/api/pipeline.md

 ### fetchModel

-Tries to model from request and puts model into `Items.RequestModel`.
+Tries to get the model from the request and puts model into `Items.RequestModel`.
 If it won't be called content can be fetched using `Context.Controller` helpers.
 It won't crash the pipelines if fetching failed.
 It optionally takes custom culture name as arguments.